Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

 - plan, organise, present and market exhibitions and shows, including responsibility for public relations

-- work closely with individual artists, develop relationships with new artists, and extend relationships with established artists from the gallery 'stable'
+- work closely with individual artists, develop relationships with new artists, and extend relationships with established artist connections

 - promote exhibitions and work by individual artists